MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Host/web object sharing

+WebView2 enables objects that are defined in native code to be passed to your app's web-side code.  _Host objects_ are any objects that are defined in native code that you choose to pass to your app's web-side code.

-WebView2 enables objects defined in native code to be passed to the web.
-These are called host objects, which can be projected into JavaScript so that you can trigger the native object methods from web side code, or as a result of user interaction on the web-side of your app.
-By doing so, you can avoid re-implementing your native objects' methods in your web-side code.
+Host objects can be projected into JavaScript, so that you can call native object methods (or other APIs) from your app's web-side code.
+For example, your app can call such APIs as a result of user interaction on the web side of your app.
+This way, you don't need to reimplement your native objects' APIs, such as methods or properties, in your web-side code.

 ##### [C#](#tab/c-sharp)